 Any entity that performs actions or functions on behalf of the Transmission Provider, an Eligible Customer, or the Transmission Customer required under the Tariff.

 1.11 Direct Assignment Facilities:

-Facilities or portions of facilities that are constructed by the Transmission Provider for the sole use/benefit of a particular Transmission Customer requesting service under the Tariff.
-Direct Assignment Facilities shall be specified in the Service Agreement that governs service to the Transmission Customer.
+Facilities or portions of facilities that are constructed by the Transmission requesting service under the Tariff.
+Direct Assignment Facilities shall be specified in the Service Agreement that governs service to the Transmission